Pimp My Campaign: 2016 Edition

 Note that due to the rapid release of both BATTLEFIELD 1 and TITANFALL 2, and since our thoughts on each title’s multiplayer content remains unchanged post-release (for better or worse), this article will serve as our review of both games.

 It’s November, which means it’s that time of year again where the leaves (actually) start falling and the bullets come flying.
 It was this time last year that we got HALO 5, BLACK OPS III, and DICE’s spin on BATTLEFRONT.
 Well it’s been another year, and with it, another Call of Duty, another DICE competitor, and a slew of other titles that mainly revolve around shooting dudes in the face with really big guns.
+With all the new games, you’ll probably want to check out a server list to join games.
 While there’s nothing noteworthy about a rush of blockbuster action titles filling the end-of-the-year market, there’s something odd about just how they were released this year: EA’s two biggest action games, BATTLEFIELD 1 and TITANFALL 2, released within days of each other, conveniently right before rival Activision could launch CALL OF DUTY: INFINITE WARFARE.

 Perhaps even more intriguing is that all three franchises, each known primarily for their multiplayer features, chose this year to reinvent their singleplayer campaigns.
 As with any attempt to shake up an established formula, this led to some mixed results, but the push away from the “standard” FPS campaign opens up a world of potential for future releases.
 So without further delay, let’s take a look at what works and what doesn’t with each game: